thecodeisbae/thecodeisbae/README.md

 It's based on full POO PHP and MVC concept using the ORM *Eloquent* for models and database usage.
-Any contributions and ideas are welcome.
+Any contributions and ideas are welcome for evolving.

 ## 1. GitHub Stats
 ![Your Repository's Stats](https://github-readme-stats.vercel.app/api?username=thecodeisbae&show_icons=true)